jhartman00/TicTacToe/README.md

 ## Lessons Learned

 This was an interesting project.
 I learned a lot about how recursion works in general as well as how to apply recursion to different situations.
-I learned how bases cases work in recursion and finally how to troubleshoot a recursive program.
+I learned how base cases work in recursion and finally how to troubleshoot a recursive program.

-After I finished the project, looking back I would have done things differently.
-For starters having the tic-tac-toe board stored in a dictionary overcomplicated the program.
+After I finished the project, looking back, I would have done things differently.
+For starters, having the tic-tac-toe board stored in a dictionary overcomplicated the program.
 If I were to redo the program I would store the board in an array.
 I also would split the program up with 2 classes: board and player.
 This would greatly increase the scalability of the project as well as the readability of the project.

 ## Want more?